Domain Authority Explained

 35. Linked to as Wikipedia Source: Although the links are nofollow, many think that getting a link from Wikipedia gives you a little added trust and authority in the eyes of search engines.

-36. Co-Occurrences: The words that tend to appear around your backlinks helps tell Google what that page is about.
+36. Co-Occurrences: The words that tend to appear around your backlinks helps to tell Google what that page is about.

 37. Backlink Age: According to a Google patent, older links have more ranking power than newly minted backlinks.